jeppech/schema-ts/README.md

 You can add your own `Valuers` and `Validators`, they are just simple functions.

 ## Valuer
-A `Valuer` is a function, that is passed as the first argument to the `v.as(...)` function.
-The Valuers job, is to assert, that the input value is of the type that we want, and return that type.
+A `Valuer` is a function, which job is to assert, that the input value is of the type that we want, and return that type.

 If this assertion fails, it must throw a `ValidationError`.

+The built-in Valuers takes a **variadic number of Validators**, which is used to validated the returned value, if needed.

-Here's an example of a Valuer, that requires the property to be either `admin`, `user` or `anonymous`
+Here's an example of a Valuer, that requires the property to be either `admin`, `user` or `anonymous`.
+This could also be made as a `Validator`, but using a `Valuer` we are returned the concrete type.

 ```ts
 const roles = ['admin', 'user', 'anonymous'] as const;
 type UserRole = typeof roles[number]